 The magazine is distributed as both a monthly print issue and online at www.ACEPNow.com, with weekly emails (ACEP eNow) highlighting print and online exclusive content sent to ACEP members.
 It reaches almost 40,000 emergency physicians and other health care professionals who practice emergency care.

-The Medical EIC works closely with the Wiley Editor, who runs the day-to-day editorial office operations, and ACEP staff.
+The Medical EIC works closely with ACEP staff and the Wiley Editor, who runs the day-to-day editorial office operations.
 The Medical EIC suggests ideas to keep the publication current with developments and trends in emergency medicine.
-Together the Medical EIC, the Wiley Editor, and ACEP staff plan the annual editorial strategy.
+Together the Medical EIC, the Wiley Editor, ACEP staff, and the editorial advisory board plan the annual editorial strategy.

 - Oversee the clinical and editorial content of ACEP Now and its editorial direction to ensure that the publication is relevant to those practicing emergency medicine.
 You provide editorial leadership and will be given deference to decisions on clinical and editorial content.

 - Monthly, you will participate in an hour-long Story Call with the ACEP and Wiley staff to assist in:

 - Idea generation for future print and online only articles;

 - Selecting articles for you to assign to physician writers; and

 - Selecting articles for the ACEP staff or for the Wiley Editor to assign to freelance medical writers and suggesting resources or sources for those articles (about 10-30% of the content of each issue).

 - You will identify and solicit experts to write feature articles for ACEP Now, corresponding to 35%-45% of the content in each issue.